 The Cold War Gallery houses objects of that era hailing from the United States, East Germany, and the former Soviet Union.
 Opened in collaboration with private collector Keith Melton, this is just a sliver of the 7,000 items that make up the world’s largest private collection of intelligence equipment.

 The third gallery is located in the Fine Arts Exhibit Hall, and goes under the title of “Analysis Informing American Policy.”
 This particular installation celebrates the 1952 creation of the Directorate of Intelligence.

 According to the official website, all items at the CIA Museum are “held in trust” for the American people; the museum does not, however, open its doors to visitors.
 Instead it organizes frequent public exhibitions, usually conducted in association with the Presidential Libraries or other museum institutions.
 These displays are targeted at promoting better understanding of the craft and history of the intelligence services, and their role in what the museum dubs, “the broader American experience.”

 The Shanghai Museum of Propaganda Posters started out as a small private collection before growing to become an extensive museum incorporating more than 5,000 individual prints.
 It is, however, famously hard to find.

-Located in the basement of an apartment block in a suburb of Shanghai, there are few enough signs to give away the location of the museum.
+Located in the basement of an apartment block in a suburb of Shanghai, a few scant signs will direct you to the museum if you know where to look.